frank1738/VET-CLINIC-db/README.md

 # Vet clinic database

-This is a Vet clinic database project whose main learning objectives were;
+This is a Vet clinic database project whose main learning objectives are;

 - Use database transactions.
 - Modify and delete data in SQL.